Jimtown Made

 CUSTOM FURNITURE

 The Acadian Forest is the jewel of Nova Scotia.
-It is a mixture of the hardwood forests of the northern United States and the great northern boreal forest.
-Jimtown Made selectively harvests trees in Antigonish County, has them milled locally and then seasons the lumber.
+It is where the hardwood forests of the northern United States mingle with the boreal.
+Jimtown Made selectively harvests trees in Antigonish County, mills them and then seasons the lumber.
 Once it has dried for a minimum of two years it is ready for the blade.
 Together with my clients I custom design furniture to fit their lives and build it using traditional joinery techniques at my shop in Jimtown.

 Red Oak cut in Antigonish Harbour.
 Through joinery with purple heart wedges.
 Sleigh crib has adjustable mattress height.